MS1034/gitExperiment/github_Cheat_Sheet.md

 git status -s  # display changes in a more compact way

 #New files that aren’t tracked have a ?? next to them, new files that have been added to the staging area have an A, modified files have an M and so on.  are two columns to the output — the left hand column indicates the status of the staging area and the right-hand column indicates the status of the working tree.
+#A - The file has been added to the staging area.
+#D - The file has been deleted from the staging area.
+#M - The file has been modified, but not staged.
+#R - The file has been renamed, but not staged.
+#C - The file has been copied, but not staged.
+#? - The file is not tracked by Git
 ```

 > Remember that each file in your working directory can be in one of two states: